 Nature of Disorder

-Acute Stress Disorder (ASD) is diagnosed following the direct or indirect exposure of a traumatic event.
+Acute stress disorder is diagnosed following the direct or indirect exposure of a traumatic event.

 Experience

-Individuals with ASD experience dissociative symptoms or feelings of detachment; this is what makes ASD different from PTSD.
+Individuals with acute stress disorder experience dissociative symptoms or feelings of detachment; this is what makes acute stress disorder different from PTSD.

 Anger, aggressive responses, and irritability can also be a common response.
 The individual may re-experience the traumatic event through intrusive spontaneous or recurring memories.
 The intrusive memories are often triggered by sensory, emotional, or physiological experiences which leads to avoidance of these triggering experiences.
 Distressing dreams related to the trauma are commonly experienced, as well as panic attacks, sleep difficulties, and impulsive behaviors.